In demand occupations in Belgium

 Migrate to Belgium via a Work Visa

-If you are willing to work in Belgium as a foreign worker under an employment contract, you must have a work permit.
+If you are willing to work in Belgium as a foreign profession under an employment contract, you must have a work permit.
 This rule applies to citizens outside the EU, Iceland, Switzerland, Norway, and Liechtenstein.

 As a non-EU or EEA national, anyone willing to live and work in Belgium must apply for a Belgium work permit.
 First, you must apply for a long-stay visa to enter Belgium, and then you must apply for a residence permit with work rights.

-Types of Belgium work visa
+Types of Belgium Work Visa

-Work permit type A
+Work Permit Type A

 To be eligible for Work permit type A must have held the work permit type B for four years within a ten year stay in Belgium.
 This work permit is valid for an unlimited period.

-Work permit type B
+Work Permit Type B

 To be eligible for Work permit type B, your employer must apply on your behalf for a particular position that cannot be filled by a Belgian or EU national.

-Work permit type C
+Work Permit Type C

 If you are a temporary visitor or an asylum seeker who is not allowed to stay in Belgium permanently but willing to work in Belgium, then you must apply for Work permit type C. This work permit is valid for one year.

-European Blue Card
+EU Blue Card

-European Blue Card is for highly skilled workers, this allows them to work for three months in Belgium.
+EU Blue Card is for highly skilled workers, this allows them to work for three months in Belgium.

 Professional Card